Pavan-github99/Pavan_Api_H/README.md

 I have created "Utilities package", and other required files under "TestCases" and "Resouces" folder for all required files.

 ### How to run the application
-for robot file ,cd source location (TestCases folder) then run "robot .\US1.robot  "

-for robot file ,cd source location (TestCases folder) then run "robot .\US2.robot  "

-for .py file , .py file can be run directly from pyCharm
+for .py file , .py file can be ru directly from pyCharm

 ### What I tried to implement.
 In US1.py-I tried to implement configparser, session, etc.

-In US2.robot I tried to implement a page object model